 Advanced Biomechanics aims to build on the knowledge and the experience gained through applying this new way of looking at birth into your practice.
-It is open to midwives and doulas and birth educators who have attended a biomechanics for birth course and have been using the techniques in intrapartum or antenatal care and have produced at least three case studies involving biomechanics
+It is open to midwives, doctors, doulas and birth educators who have attended biomechanics for birth foundation course or any other biomechanics based course.
+Evidence of integrating this information and the techniques in intrapartum, antenatal care or other aspects of your work is required, including at least three case studies involving biomechanics.

 It offers more positions and techniques to optimise head to foot balance in pregnancy and throughout the birth process, including myofascial release techniques and also addresses the ways in which the context of current maternity practice can impede on physiological birth.
-It will include group work brainstorming our case studies and developing approaches to bringing biomechanics into the mainstream.
+It will include group work brainstorming our case studies and developing approaches to bringing biomechanics into mainstream practice and education in childbirth.

 - Case studies: What worked and what didn't work and explore the reasons why.

 - Investigate and explore the psoas muscle and practice techniques and positions that optimise balance and health in pregnancy and through birth.